Hawaii economists say Lahaina locals could be priced out of rebuilt town without zoning changes

 "The risk is very real,″ Carl Bonham, executive director of the University of Hawaii Economic Research Organization, told a virtual news conference ahead of the group's release Friday of its quarterly state economic forecast.

-Soaring housing prices have already forced some Native Hawaiians to leave the islands and move to the U.S. mainland.
+Soaring housing prices have already forced many Native Hawaiians and other longtime Hawaii residents to leave the islands and move to the U.S. mainland.
 The wildfire that claimed at least 97 lives and destroyed 2,200 buildings in the West Maui community of Lahaina — 86% of which were residential — amplifies that problem for the survivors.
 Nearly 8,000 of them have been placed at 40 hotels or other accommodations around the island of Maui.

 “Market prices for this new housing are likely to far exceed the already high prices that existed in Lahaina before the fire.
 For renters, the old housing stock that was destroyed provided opportunities for reasonable rents,” the economic report said.